symfony/symfony-docs/setup/upgrade_minor.rst

 ===============================================

-If you're upgrading a minor version (where the middle number changes), then you should *not* encounter significant backwards compatibility changes.
-For details, see the :doc:`Symfony backwards compatibility promise </contributing/code/bc>`.
+If you're upgrading a minor version (where the middle number changes), then you should *not* encounter significant backward compatibility changes.
+For details, see the :doc:`Symfony backward compatibility promise </contributing/code/bc>`.

 However, some backwards-compatibility breaks *are* possible and you'll learn in a second how to prepare for them.